-- i.
-For structures located less 75 feet from a stream, and 125 feet from a water body or upland edge of a wetland, the maximum combined total footprint for all structures may not be expanded to a size greater than 1,000 square feet or 30% larger than the footprint that existed on January 1, 1989, whichever is greater.
-The maximum height of any structure may not exceed 20 feet, or the height of the existing structure, whichever is greater. - ii.
-In addition to the limitations as set forth in subsection 1.6.4.B.(2)d.i. for structures that are legally nonconforming due to their location within the Resource Protection Area when located less than 250 feet from the normal high-water line of a water body or the upland edge of a wetland, the maximum combined total footprint for all structures shall not be expanded to a size greater than 1,500 square feet or 30% larger than the footprint that existed at the time the Resource Protection Area was established on the lot, whichever is greater.
-The maximum height of any structure shall not exceed 25 feet or the height of the existing structure, whichever is greater, except that any portion of those structures located less than 75 feet from the normal high-water line of a water body, stream, or upland edge of a wetland must meet the footprint and height limits in subsections 1.6.4.B (2)c.i. and 1.6.4.B.(2)d.i. - e.
+- e.
+For structures located less than 125 feet from a river freshwater wetland, or coastal wetland, the maximum combined total footprint for all structures may not be expanded to a size greater than 1,000 square feet or 30 percent larger than the footprint that existed on January 1, 1989, whichever is greater.
+The maximum height of any structure may not exceed 20 feet, or the height of the existing structure, whichever is greater.
+For structures located within the Shoreland Protection Overlay - Stream Protection Sub-District (SPO-SP), the maximum combined total footprint for all structures may not be expanded to a size greater than 1,000 square feet or 30 percent larger than the footprint that existed on November 18, 2002, whichever is greater.
+The maximum height of any structure may not exceed 20 feet, or the height of the existing structure, whichever is greater.
+In addition to the limitations as set forth in Subsection 1.6.4.B(2)d.i for structures that are legally nonconforming due to their location within the Shoreland Protection Overlay - Resource Protection Sub-District (SPO-RP) or when located less than the required structure setback from a water body or wetland, the maximum combined total footprint for all structures shall not be expanded to a size greater than 1,500 square feet or 30% larger than the footprint that existed at the time the Shoreland Protection Overlay - Resource Protection Sub-district (SPO-RP) or its equivalent was established on the lot, whichever is greater.
+The maximum height of any structure shall not exceed 25 feet or the height of the existing structure, whichever is greater, except that any portion of those structures located less than 75 feet from the normal high-water line of a water body, stream, or upland edge of a wetland must meet the footprint and height limits contained in Subsections 1.6.4.B(2)c.i and 1.6.4.B(2)d.i.
 An approved plan for expansion of a nonconforming structure must be recorded by the applicant with the Cumberland County Registry of Deeds, within 90 days of approval.
-The recorded plan shall show the existing and proposed footprint of the nonconforming structure, the existing and proposed structure height, the footprint of any other structures on the parcel, the Shorelands Protection Overlay area and evidence of the approval of the review authority.
+The recorded plan shall show the existing and proposed footprint of the nonconforming structure, the existing and proposed structure height, the footprint of any other structures on the parcel, the SPO, and if applicable, SPO Sub-District areas and evidence of the approval of the Review Authority.
 A copy of the recorded plan shall be provided to the Town of Brunswick Department of Planning and Development by the applicant. - f.
-A foundation shall not be considered an expansion of the structure if the completed foundation does not extend beyond the exterior dimensions of the structure, except for expansion in accordance with (subsection 1.6.4.B(2)d) above, and does not cause the structure to be elevated by more than three feet as measured from the uphill side of the structure (from original ground level to the bottom of the first floor sill).
+A foundation shall not be considered an expansion of the structure if the completed foundation does not extend beyond the exterior dimensions of the structure, except for expansion in accordance with (Subsection 1.6.4.B(2)d), and does not cause the structure to be elevated by more than three (3) feet as measured from the uphill side of the structure (from original ground level to the bottom of the first floor sill).